Why should you think about how people will remember you?

-These things are bad for your health and when we are depressed with where we are in life, the people who mean the most to us see it.
+These things are bad for your health, and when we are depressed with where we are in life, the people who mean the most to us see it.

 No rest for the weary.
 Or the dying.
 Or the dead.” ― Ryan Graudin, Invictus

 Go after your dreams and take a few risks

 The sense of purpose that comes from doing what you know you were meant to do is like none other.

-That is another thing that you can role model for your children or anyone else in life that you want to remember you.
+That is another thing that you can Role Model for your children or anyone else who wants to remember you.